Crispy on the outside and juicy on the inside, these oven-baked meatballs are lip-smacking and delicious!

-On days when I don't want to put in a lot of thought and brainwork into planning my meals, I turn to my classics and family favorites.
-If I have chicken, I usually make some grilled chicken wings or air fried chicken legs, and on days when I want to use up some lamb, I make my favorite baked lamb chops.
+On days when I don't want to spend a lot of time planning my meals, I turn to my classics and family favorites.
+If I have chicken, I usually make grilled chicken wings or air-fried chicken legs, and on days when I want to use up some lamb, I make my favorite baked lamb chops.

 Jump to: